VIBTOBIlab/DecoNFlow/docs/usage.md

 | `bam`  | Full path to .bam file.                                                                      |
 | `bai`  | Full path to .bam.bai file.                                                                  |

-An [example samplesheet](../assets/test_bam.csv) has been provided with the pipeline.
+An example samplesheet can be found [here](https://github.com/VIBTOBIlab/deconflow_testdata/blob/main/resources/bulk_samples_bam.csv).

 #### `--uxm_atlas`

 If you want to avoid DMR selection because you already have a UXM-like atlas, you can specify it using this flag.
+You can find an example [here](https://github.com/VIBTOBIlab/deconflow_testdata/blob/main/modules/wgbstools/Atlas.l3.tsv).

 ### MetDecode params